OlenaBolokhonova/git_assignment/README.md

 4. Enter their GitHub username or email address and click 'Add'.
 5. The person will receive an invitation which they must accept to become a collaborator.
 e.
 What is the difference between git and GitHub?
+Git is a distributed version control system for tracking changes in source code during software development.
+It's designed to handle everything from small to very large projects with speed and efficiency.

+GitHub is a cloud-based hosting service that lets you manage Git repositories.
+It provides additional features beyond what Git offers, such as a web-based graphical interface, access control, bug tracking, feature requests, task management, and wikis for every project.
 f.
 What does git diff do?

 g.
 What is the main branch?